 · The Santa Cruz City Council passed a pair of emergency Ordinances set to last until the November 2018 election.
 The sum of the two is similar to the terms of the ballot measure though slightly less restrictive.
 The first is a Moratorium on Residential Rent Increases that limits rent increases on specified properties to 2% annually.
 The second is a Just Cause Eviction ordinance that specifies the circumstances under which landlords may evict tenants.
 They also have a FAQ specific to the temporary city Ordinances.

 .
-The Santa Cruz City Council is also working on and has out for review a new city ordinance titled RELOCATION ASSISTANCE FOR DISPLACED TENANTS to take effect after the November election if and only if the rent control measure fails.
+The Santa Cruz City Council was also working on and has out for review a new city ordinance titled RELOCATION ASSISTANCE FOR DISPLACED TENANTS to take effect after the November election if and only if the rent control measure fails.
 This ordinance was tabled until a City Council meeting just prior to the election.